anmole123/identify-plant-disease-by-picture/README.md

 ### 🟡 Leaf Yellowing (Chlorosis)

 Whole leaf turning yellow?
-Could be lack of nutrients or poor drainage.
+Could be a lack of nutrients or poor drainage.
 Check your soil and maybe add compost or fertilizer.

 ### 🐛 Insect Damage

-If leaves have holes or are curling up, some bug’s probably munching on them.
+If leaves have holes or are curling up, some bugs’s probably munching on them.
 Check for tiny critters under the leaves.
 Spray with insecticidal soap or use natural pest control like neem oil.

 ---